mrbarbasa/js-zombies/README.md

 -----------------------------
 *Zombie takes damage.*

 The zombie's health decreases by the amount of damage taken.
-The zombie's health should not become lower than 0.
+The zombie's health should not drop lower than 0.
-If the zombie's health is 0, set their isAlive property to `false`.
+If the zombie's health is 0, set their `isAlive` property to false.
 If the zombie is dead, print a message that the zombie is slain.
 You should be able to invoke this function on a Zombie instance.

 **Parameters**